 I’m not a big fan of reaction videos as a genre, but Glamour‘s second-order reaction video series You Sang My Song is an exception.
-A star watches YouTube1 covers of their hits, and then the people who made each cover watches the reaction video of the star watching their cover.
+A star watches YouTube1 covers of their hits, and then the people who made each cover watch the reaction video of the star watching their cover.
 The stars sometimes get genuinely excited.
 The YouTubers are often genuinely verklempt.2

 There are recent musicians I’ve never heard of who have been around long enough that young musicians describe them as their biggest influences.
 YouTube has been around long enough that some of the pop stars got their start posting covers on-line.